OASIS Message Queuing Telemetry Transport (MQTT) Technical Committee

 - Connectivity Awareness.
-To support intermittently-connected networks and devices, the publish-subscribe infrastructure needs to provide message subscribers, if necessary, a means to determine the likely connected, disconnected or error state of the end devices in the network.
+To support intermittent networks, the publish/subscribe infrastructure needs to provide message subscribers, if necessary, a means to determine the likely connected, disconnected or error state of the end devices in the network.

-- Loose coupling to support dynamic system environments where high volumes of physical world messages and events need to be made available to enterprise servers and other consumers in ways that may not have been originally anticipated.
-Time, space and synchronization decoupling are needed.
+- Loose coupling to support dynamic system environments where high volumes of physical world messages and events need to be made available to enterprise servers and other consumers in ways which may not have been originally anticipated.
+Time, space, and synchronization decoupling are needed.

-- Scalability suitable to supporting environments where large numbers of devices need to be connected to a server infrastructure.
+- Scalability suitable to supporting environments where millions of devices are connected to large scale distributed services.

 Value of Standardization:

-Although connectivity solutions currently exist to integrate these types of systems, the lack of a standardized messaging protocol designed explicitly to address the needs and requirements listed above has become an inhibitor in growing markets.
+Although connectivity solutions currently exist to integrate these types of systems, the lack of a standardized messaging protocol to address the inherent constraints and fragmentation has become an inhibitor in growing markets.
 Standardization of an open protocol that addresses the technical and market requirements can overcome these inhibitors through:

 - Time to Market.
 Porting and supporting multiple protocols on multiple platforms tends to inhibit adoption in control and instrumentation systems, which are built using many variations of hardware and software platforms, device types, and networks.
 Providing an open protocol that scales well from critical embedded systems up to high volume enterprise transaction processing, and one that is data, platform and language independent, will shorten time to market and support new levels of integration.